EdwinBostonIII/Alara-Group/WEBSITE-GUIDE.md

 ## Understanding Your Website

-### What You Have
+### What Your Website Is Made Of

-The Alara Group website is a modern, professional marketing site built with:
+Your website uses simple, reliable technology:

-- **HTML5**: The structure and content of each page
+- **HTML5**: The structure and content of each page (you will edit these files)
-- **Tailwind CSS**: A utility framework that handles all styling
+- **Tailwind CSS**: A styling system that makes everything look polished
-- **Formspree**: A service that processes contact form submissions
+- **Formspree**: A service that handles contact form submissions
-- **Cloudflare Pages**: Hosting that deploys automatically from GitHub
+- **Cloudflare Pages**: Free hosting that makes your site fast and secure

-### Why This Approach
+### Why We Chose This Setup

-This setup was chosen because:
+This approach has several advantages:

-1. **No maintenance burden**: No databases, no server updates, no security patches
+1. **No ongoing maintenance**: There are no databases to update or security patches to install
-2. **Fast loading**: Static HTML loads instantly anywhere in the world
+2. **Fast loading**: Static HTML loads instantly for visitors anywhere in the world
-3. **Easy editing**: Content is in plain HTML files you can edit directly
+3. **Easy editing**: Content lives in plain text files you can edit directly
-4. **Automatic deployment**: Push changes to GitHub and they go live automatically
+4. **Automatic publishing**: Push changes to GitHub and they go live automatically
-5. **No recurring costs**: Cloudflare Pages free tier handles typical business traffic
+5. **No monthly costs**: Cloudflare Pages handles typical business traffic for free

-### What You Can Change Yourself
+### What You Can Edit Yourself

 - All text content on every page
-- Contact information and social links
+- Contact information and social media links
-- Adding new blog posts or insight articles
+- Blog posts and insight articles
-- Basic layout changes within existing patterns
+- Basic layout changes using existing patterns
-- Adding new pages using existing templates
+- New pages using existing templates as a starting point

-### What Requires Developer Help
+### When You Might Need Help

 - Major design changes or new visual styles
 - New interactive features or functionality